 Aroy Mak Mookata

 Aroy Mak Mookata is located in Macpherson and serves dinner only (it is a ban mian store in the day!).
-At $17.90, it is without a doubt the most affordable mookata buffet option.
-The spread includes over 60 dishes for you to choose from, but do note that it does not include beverages (soft drinks are $1 to $2).
+The $17.90 buffet spread includes over 60 dishes for you to choose from, but do note that it does not include beverages (soft drinks are $1 to $2).

 There is also a premium buffet ($27.90), which includes the more expensive cuts like wagyu beef, kurobuta pork and slipper lobsters.
 Order those and you’ll definitely eat your money’s worth.
 I’ve heard great reviews of the Thai chilli sauces and milk tea, so be sure to try those.